Hands-Only CPR

 Heart disease is common in Nash and Edgecombe counties.
 Get your heart health checked by a doctor.
 Call 252-962-BEAT (2328) to make an appointment with a cardiologist at UNC Cardiology at Nash.

-Your Heart is in
+Your Heart is in Good Hands

-Recognized as "High Performing" in Heart Attack and Heart Failure
+Recognized as "High Performing" in Heart Failure

 Read more